Course Outline

 External Tools for Monitoring and Observability

-• pgAdmin for comprehensive database management
+• pgAdmin for user-friendly database management in the public sector

-• pgBadger for detailed performance analysis
+• pgBadger for detailed query analysis and performance tuning in government systems

 Troubleshooting